euc-dev/euc-dev.github.io/docs/index.md

 The Omnissa Developer Portal is a collection of resources and samples that developers, customers and partners can use to integrate and extend their Omnissa products.

+!!! note Notice
+    Certain materials hosted on the Omnissa Developer Portal, including SDKs and other source code projects, were originally developed or released by VMware's End-User Computing (EUC) division.
+They are maintained on the Developer Portal for historical reference and/or for support and compatibility purposes.
+While these materials may contain references to "VMware," Omnissa is not currently affiliated with VMware.
+On July 1, 2024, Omnissa, formerly the VMware EUC business, launched as an independent, global software company and digital workspace leader.

 ## Featured Resources for Developers

 ::cards:: cols=5